skadauke/rwb-train/README.md

 ### Start the RStudio Server

 The following example will start an RStudio Workbench instance with `shiny`, `flexdashboard`, and `plotly` packages from CRAN, as well as the `rstudio/DT` package from GitHub, installed globally.
 One hundred users will be created, named `rmed001`, `rmed002`, ... `rmed100`.
 Each user's home directory will have a copy of the `exercises` and `solutions` folders from the `skadauke/intro-to-r-for-clinical-data-rmed2022` GitHub repository, as well as a folder titled `backup` which contains another copy of the `exercises` folder (This comes in handy if the learner accidentally deletes or otherwise changes an exercise file).

+Note: RStudio Workbench does not currently work on Apple Silicon.

 ```bash
 # Replace with valid license